California Labor Law Guide

 • Paid Family Leave (PFL): California’s Paid Family Leave initiative offers partial wage replacement benefits to employees who require time off to bond with their newly born child or care for a family member with a critically debilitating condition.

-• Paid Time Off (PTO): Although not legally mandated, many employers in California adopt Paid Time Off (PTO) policies that combine vacation and sick leave.
+• Paid Time Off (PTO): Although there are no paid time off rules in California, many employers in the state adopt Paid Time Off (PTO) policies that combine vacation and sick leave.
 These policies must adhere to labor laws and be communicated explicitly to employees.

 • Bereavement Leave: While California lacks a specific law mandating bereavement leave, employers have the option to include such provisions in their policies.